 I am Susan Rose April poet, essayist, and visual artist.

-Henry David Thoreau, in Walden (1854), writes, “As I came home through the woods with my string of fish, trailing my pole, it being now quite dark, I caught a glimpse of a woodchuck stealing across my path, and felt a strange thrill of savage delight, and was strongly tempted to seize and devour him raw; not that I was hungry then, except for that wildness which he represented.”
+Henry David Thoreau writes, “As I came home through the woods with my string of fish, trailing my pole, it being now quite dark, I caught a glimpse of a woodchuck stealing across my path, and felt a strange thrill of savage delight, and was strongly tempted to seize and devour him raw; not that I was hungry then, except for that wildness which he represented.”
+Walden, 1854.

 This website is that woodchuck.
-On the surface, it’s a place to learn about me, my writing, art, my creative “work.”
-But truly, I am grasping for wildness.
-What is home?
+On the surface, it’s a place to learn about my writing, my art, my creative “work.”
+But more: about wildness.
+Where is home?
 What string of fish do I carry?
-Who measures the pole and why does it trail?
 Have I shared enough?
 How will I be judged?

-My unique cast: As in fly fishing, knee deep in the Cascapedia River, that’s my secret.
+Unique cast: As in fly fishing, my secret.
 But yours to discover.

 WELCOME